 We also aim to source local products and services as part of our daily office procedures.
 We use local printers and buy locally.
 We have a ban on single use coffee cups in our Melbourne office with a 50DN Keep Cup fund.

-50 Degrees North is currently going through teh assessment process to meet the criteria to become a B-Corporation (https://bcorporation.net/).
-We have set a goal to become accredited by end of March 2020.
+50 Degrees North is currently going through the assessment process to meet the criteria to become a B-Corporation (https://bcorporation.net/).
+We have set a goal to become accredited by end of August 2020.

 We recognise the work done by the Arctic Council, which eight members states are Canada, Russia, Norway, Denmark, Iceland, USA, Sweden and Finland.
 “The Arctic Council was formally established by way of the Ottawa Declaration of 1996 as a high level intergovernmental forum to provide a means for promoting cooperation, coordination and interaction among the Arctic States, with the involvement of the Arctic Indigenous communities and other Arctic inhabitants on common Arctic issues, in particular issues of sustainable development and environmental protection in the Arctic.
 Read more